rwxrob/boost/README.md

 10. Manage terminal windows with screen and TMUX
 11. Do effective research from command line with lynx and w3m
 12. Create simple commands in Bash, Python, C, Go, and Rust
-13. Organize your scripts and tools for portability
+13. Organize your commands for portability

 ## "When are Boost sessions?"